jaspector

 Monday - Thursday, 7:30 a.m. - 5:30 p.m., and Friday, 7:30 a.m. - 11:30 a.m.

-Pilot Point (Cooke County portion only) Building Permit FAQ
+Common questions about Pilot Point (Cooke County portion only) permits

 A building permit is required for any alteration or construction work.
 The city also publishes project-specific pages for accessory buildings, fences, retaining walls, temporary storage units, natural gas testing, right-of-way work, generator permits, and more.

-Typical processing time is Plan reviews are performed in-house within 10 business days of application acceptance.
+Building permit processing times in Pilot Point (Cooke County portion only), TX typically run Plan reviews are performed in-house within 10 business days of application acceptance.
 Inspection requests received by 3:30 p.m. are typically scheduled for the next business day..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Pilot Point (Cooke County portion only), TX.
 The following work is generally exempt: Accessory structures under 200 square feet are exempt from permit fees, but not from permitting; Fence repairs not involving posts or not exceeding 50 percent of any one run may be completed without a permit if materials match the existing fence.
 Note: If cumulative repairs over 12 months exceed 50 percent of a run or involve post installation, a permit is required.
 No broader single citywide exempt-work list was found in the reviewed public materials.
+When in doubt, confirm with the local building department before starting work.